Euclidlemma/Snoozer/README.md

 - ViewModel + LiveData

 All illustrations and icons are the exclusive copyrighted property of Ivy.
 Any use, reproduction, distribution, or modification of these materials is strictly prohibited without explicit written permission from Ivy.

+The artist of the icon can be reached though this link: https://ivyu.artstation.com/